MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 - Energy Detection

 ## 3. Medium Access Control (MAC) Layer
-The main function of the MAC layer is to ensure reliable one-hop message delivery by verifying the checksum and sending one-hop acknowledgements.
-The MAC PDU is shown in the picture.
+The main function of the MAC layer is to ensure reliable one-hop message delivery.
 Here are some more details on these functions.

 ### 3.1.
 CSMA-CA
 802.15.4 allows for multiple networks to be on the same channel.
 Therefore there needs to be some way to avoid having packets from different networks collide over the air and cause errors in communication.
 MAC sub-layer controls access to the radio using CSMA-CA (Carrier sense multiple access with Collision avoidance).
 Collision avoidance is done by CCA (Clear Channel Assessment).
 Before transmitting, every node shall check to see if the airwaves are clear (RSSI below CCA threshold).
 If they are, the node shall go ahead and transmit after a small random backoff.
 If the CCA does not pass, then the node shall wait a number of back off periods before trying the process again.
 The random backoff allows multiple nodes to stagger transmissions so at some point they can find clear air to transmit.
 Although the bit rate is low, since packets are small (128 bytes), each node completes its transmission successfully even if the channel is fairly busy.